mozzarellaV8/FDS-LogisticRegression/readme.md

 - [Zelig Library](#zelig-package---computing-and-graphing-predicted-values)
 - [Questions](#questions)

-## 'Regression with Binary Outcomes'
+## Regression with Binary Outcomes

 In R, `lm()` works wonderfully for continuous, dependent variables; but that is what it's limited to. `glm()` (generalized linear models) are able to fit models to categorical dependent variables.